 TJ has its own airport

-Not only does Tijuana have an airport, it’s an international airport.
+Not only does Tijuana have an airport, but it’s also an international airport.
 You may not be aware of this because Gen. Abelardo L. Rodríguez International Airport, more commonly known as Tijuana International, does not accept direct flights from the US.

 You can walk across the border from the US

 This is kind of a cool experience.
 We jet off to countries but we rarely walk or drive into them.
 This is especially true of Americans.
-We are more accustom to driving state to state which is exciting when you are a kid but by mid-life it has lost its appeal.
-You want to do this at an official pedestrian border crossing of course with passport in hand.
+We are more accustomed to driving state to state which is exciting when you are a kid but by mid-life it has lost its appeal.
+You want to do this at an official pedestrian border crossing of course with a passport in hand.

 TJ has beaches and a boardwalk

 That’s right!
 Tijuana is a coastal town like San Diego.
 There is a boardwalk that runs along the ocean’s edge.
 In the morning, like in any other coastal community, you will find joggers out for their run.

 Sadly, though, there is a huge steel divider that runs out into the ocean that separates Mexico from the US.

 However, Tijuana has done a wonderful job making their side of the “wall” an appealing place.
 There is a park with art.
 Murals have been painted on the barrier.
 They have placed large painted hearts in the park.
 These colorful hearts dot the boardwalk as well.

 There are so many reasons I encourage you to visit here.
 It may change the way you think about immigration.
 It may change your perception of our “open borders.”
 And it may remind you of your humanity.
 Just to name a few.